Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 The [Properties](https://docs.unity3d.com/Manual/SL-Properties.html) block contains the declarations of properties that users can set in the Inspector window on a Material.

-In this example, the Properties block is empty, since this shader does not expose any Material properties that a user can define.
-TODO:reference to Color.
+In this example, the Properties block is empty, because this Unity shader does not expose any Material properties that a user can define.

 ### SubShader block

-A ShaderLab file contains one or more [SubShader](https://docs.unity3d.com/Manual/SL-SubShader.html) blocks.
+A Unity shader source file contains one or more [SubShader](https://docs.unity3d.com/Manual/SL-SubShader.html) blocks.
 When rendering a mesh, Unity selects the first SubShader that is compatible with the GPU on the target device.

-A SubShader block contains the __Tags__ element.
+A SubShader block can optionally contain a SubShader Tags block.
+Use the `Tags` keyword to declare a SubShader Tags block.

 ```
 Tags { "RenderType" = "Opaque" "RenderPipeline" = "UniversalRenderPipeline" }
 ```

-The `RenderPipeline` tag in this Shader instructs Unity to use this SubShader block only when the project is using the Universal Render Pipeline.
+A SubShader Tag with a name of `RenderPipeline` tells Unity which render pipelines to use this SubShader with, and the value of `UniversalRenderPipeline` indicates that Unity should use this SubShader with URP.

 For more information on SubShader Tags, see [ShaderLab: SubShader Tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html).